“It’s time to get real,” says OKC Mayor, but Gov. Stitt says, “I feel good with the decisions at this point,” as holidays approach with COVID-19 on the rise

 Also, metro ER nurse Nikki Larson tells KFOR she’s working overtime along with her colleagues.

-“I’m tired and so are all my cowrkers,” Nikki Larson said.
+“I’m tired and so are all my coworkers,” Nikki Larson said.
 “This Thanksgiving, please tone it down.”

 Stitt did say if it comes time for him to add more restrictions, eliminating elective surgeries would be next.